How to convert a slice to a string in Go

 }

-method is the slice and the second is the
+, the first parameter is the slice of strings, and the second

 fmt.Println(strings.Join(s, " | ")) // I | am | a | special | one